Hethersett: Awards

+In 2013 Hethersett became the first village or town in the United Kingdom to receive a Prime Minister's Big Society award.

 A number of local residents have won individual awards including: Mel Perkins (MBE for services to sport).
 Dr Anne Edwards (BEM for services to Science), Duncan Pigg (BEM for services to the village) and Peter Steward (South Norfolk Diamond Jubilee award for Inspiring Achievement).
 In 2012 Parish Councillor and Chairman of Hethersett Olympic Committee Shane Hull and organiser of the Hethersett Ducklings Playgroup Nicky Wardale were selected to run with the Olympic Torch in the lead up to the 2012 London Games.
 Village stalwart Duncan Pigg was awarded the British Empire Medal (BEM) in the 2013 New Year's Honours to mark over 60 years of service to Hethersett.

 Transport

 The main road through the village was turnpiked in the middle of the 17th century.
 Three blacksmiths existed in the village in the 1880s and carriages were built at Harveys.

 The village was formerly served by Hethersett railway station, but this was closed in 1966.
 Regular bus services operate between the village, Wymondham and Norwich.
 The village is also close to the Thickthorn Park and Ride.